alan-mcl/driver/docs/data_dictionary.md

 ## Scoring Profile

-Defines metric weightings for the active scoring profile.
+Defines metric weightings.
+Multiple profiles may exist; one is active at a time (see App Config).

 | Field | Type | Required |
 |---------|---------|---------|